hanag1234/serve-analyzer/README.md

-# Serve Lab — AI Tennis Serve Analyzer (MVP)
+# Serve Lab — AI Tennis Serve Analyzer

 Upload a video of a tennis serve.
-Get pose-tracked skeleton overlay, biomechanical metrics at the key phases of the serve, and AI-generated coaching feedback.
+Get pose tracked skeleton overlay, biomechanical metrics at the key phases of the serve, and AI-generated coaching feedback.

 This is a working MVP built to validate the idea fast, not a finished product.
-Read the "What this can and can't do yet" section before showing it to anyone.
+Read the "What this can and can't do yet" section.

 ---

-## How it works (the short version)
+## How it works

 1. You upload a video clip of someone serving, filmed from behind, full body in frame.
 2. The backend runs MediaPipe's pose estimation model on every frame to track 33